“I considered it desirable that he should know nothing about me but it was even better if he knew several things which were quite wrong.”

 §2.2 I wrote a guide to my fiction archives that serves as a catalogue of my work, a table of contents, a map to help beginners navigate NoNe.
 All of the stories there live on my main website.
 Most of them, except those which went to print, are available to read for free.

-§3.1 Should you be eager to support my work financially, consider subscribing on Substack.
-Paid subscribers get access to free ebook versions of my published works, digital Advanced Reader Copies of my future books, and, if they wish so, can be listed in the Acknowledgements section.
+I do have a paid subscription as well, which is identical in benefits on Substack and on my website.
+It gives patrons access to free ebook versions of my published works, digital Advanced Reader Copies of my future books, and, if they wish so, can be listed in the Acknowledgements section.
 It’s $5/mo for a standard subscription.

 If you’re not a fan of subscriptions at all but still want to support my independent literary efforts, you can use one-time donations of any custom amount.